 In the case of dishonest plagiarism, the seriousness of the matter should be made clear to the student and it must be reported to the appropriate Head of Department, Tutor and HoK.

-COBIS AOBSO COBIS not form part of IGCSE, IBDP, A Levels or or homework or other assessme certified qualifications, this will be treated as a Level 4 misdemeanour in the first instance and the student should face an appropriate sanction as per the Behaviour Policy.
+For homework or other assessments that do not form part of IGCSE, IBDP, A Levels or other externally certified qualifications, this will be treated as a Level 4 misdemeanour in the first instance and the student should face an appropriate sanction as per the Behaviour Policy.
 In addition, the department may then choose to take one of the following courses of action: